pantheon-systems/documentation/source/_docs/guides/front-end-performance.md

 Social sharing links are often good candidates here and are freely available in packs, such as Ridiculously Responsive Social Sharing Buttons for [WordPress](https://wordpress.org/plugins/rrssb/){.external} or [Drupal](https://www.drupal.org/project/rrssb){.external}.

 ### Lazy Load Images
-Lazy loading images is a method, implemented via JavaScript, that saves both server bandwidth and lowers load times of your site by delaying the loading of images in the browser until they appear in the viewport.
+Lazy loading images is a JavaScript technique that saves bandwidth and lowers load times by delaying the loading of images until they appear in the viewport.

 Try the [BJ Lazy Load](https://wordpress.org/plugins/bj-lazy-load/){.external} plugin for WordPress and the [Image Lazyloader](https://www.drupal.org/project/lazyloader){.external} module for Drupal.